dabana/VuePress-KCJsummercamp/docs/jour2.md

 # DAY 2: Create the perfect pirate lair

 Pirates need a place to relax and live a genuinly unproductive life.
-We willl divide de space in 2 to 3 main areas.
-1. Fort Space ( to hodl valuable tresor )
-2. Chill Space ( to relax and party)

 =====
 ## Introductory unplugged activity